Trump, Kushner could benefit from new federal ‘opportunity zones’

 The zones were chosen by state governors with wide discretion.
 Only 25 percent of eligible zones got the nod.
 For example, in Kentucky seven of the 18 poorest census tracts in the state were not chosen, according to Tim Weaver, an assistant professor at SUNY Albany who wrote a book on the effectiveness of Empowerment and Enterprise Zones.

-"If the key goal was to reduce poverty this was not the proper vehicle," says Weaver.
-"It's like opening a fancy restaurant and giving the leftovers to the poor," he said.
+"If the key goal was to reduce poverty this was not the proper vehicle," said Weaver.
+"It's like opening a fancy restaurant and giving the leftovers to the poor."

 The Kentucky Cabinet for Economic Development shared a statement with NBC News saying to select their state's zones they used a mapping tool and formally invited input from local stakeholders for consideration.